 Boil the papaya leaves with water in a kettle.
 Strain and drink the extract twice a day.
 You can try consuming both the leaf extract and the fruit to increase the blood platelet count quickly.

-A study published in the International Journal of Universal Pharmacy and Life Sciences, 2011 edition,has said that wheatgrass has been found to be beneficial in elevating the level of platelet count.
-Rather, it has been observed that wheatgrass contributes significantly in increasing the red blood cell, hemoglobin, differential white blood cell counts and white blood cell.
-It is because wheatgrass is rich in chlorophyll and has a molecular structure almost similar to hemoglobin.
+In a study published in the International Journal of Universal Pharmacy and Life Sciences, 2011 edition, wheatgrass was found to be beneficial in elevating the platelet count (5).
+Researchers found that it helped increase the red blood cell, hemoglobin, and differential white blood cell counts.
+This is because wheatgrass is rich in chlorophyll and has a molecular structure almost similar to hemoglobin.

 [ Read: Foods That Boost Your Hemoglobin Levels ]

-4. Lean Proteins And Fish
+4. Fish Oil

-6. Vitamin C
+6. Vitamin C-Rich Foods